pooky1955/cascadia-streamlit/README.md

 # Cascadia Web Demo
-This repository demoes some of the technology that Cascadia uses behind the scene to detect drug prescribing cascades.
+This repository demonstrates some of the technology that Cascadia uses behind the scene to detect drug prescribing cascades.

-To know more about Cascadia, check out this following video at: https://youtu.be/iiF39aEqLJ4
+To learn more about Cascadia, check out this following video at: https://youtu.be/iiF39aEqLJ4